-Early diagnosis is important, so consult a doctor if you have blisters on the skin or in the mouth that don’t go away.
-Your doctor may rule out other conditions first, since pemphigus is a rare disease.
-Your doctor will run several tests for pemphigus:
+Early diagnosis is important, so if you have blisters on the skin or in the mouth that do not go away, it is important to see a doctor as soon as you can.
+Your doctor may try to rule out other conditions first, since pemphigus is a rare disease.
+Your doctor may:

-- Tissue sample: Your doctor will take a sample from one of your blisters to:
+- Take a tissue sample.
+Your doctor may take a sample from one of your blisters to: